Villa Park: Structure and facilities

-Villa Park has 42,682 seats split between four stands.
+Villa Park has 43,205 seats, split between four stands.
 These four stands are the Holte End to the south, the Trinity Road Stand to the west, the Doug Ellis Stand opposite the Trinity Road Stand, and the North Stand behind the northern goal.
 All of the stands have two tiers except the Trinity Road Stand, which has three.

 The Holte End is a large two-tiered stand at the south end of the stadium.
 Originally a large terraced banking with accommodation for more than 20,000 spectators, the current stand was constructed in 1994–1995 and consists of two tiers with no executive boxes.
 The two tiers are slightly curved in a parabola to provide good sightlines from all seats.
 Inside there are three levels of concourse and the Holte Suite, a large hospitality room for supporters.
 The roof is a variant of the "King Truss" system and the front third slopes slightly forward.
 Two large staircases, pediments, Dutch gables and a mosaic introduced in the 2007 season in the style of the old Trinity Road Stand make up the facade, itself inspired by Aston Hall.
 The Holte End is the most renowned stand at Villa Park amongst home and away team supporters.
-Traditionally Villa's most vocal and passionate supporters gather here, including some Aston Villa hooligan firms.
+Traditionally, Villa's most vocal and passionate supporters gather here, including members of Aston Villa hooligan firms.

 Built in 2000, the main Trinity Road Stand is the most recently completed at Villa Park and houses the dressing rooms, club offices and director's boxes.
 The stand is composed of three tiers with a row of executive boxes between the second and third tiers.
 Although much larger than the other stands, the stand has roughly the same roof level as the other three sides.
 The players' tunnel and the technical area where the managers and substitutes sit during the match are in the middle of the stand at pitch level.
 The press and the directors' VIP area are situated in the centre of the middle tier.
 The upper tiers of the stand extend over Trinity Road, the street that cuts behind the ground.
 Trinity Road passes through a tunnel formed by the Trinity Road Stand.